tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ![Loading a Jupyter notebook into Amazon SageMaker Studio](Images/sagemaker-studio-ipynb.gif)

 Continue the demo by opening the Jupyter notebook and selecting the "Python 3 (Data Science)" kernel.
-Run all the cells of the notebook and explain to students that the code in this notebook runs a Monte Carlo simulation using the tickers data you imported and pure Python code, we are not using jet the built-in algorithms of Amazon SageMaker.
+Run all the cells of the notebook and explain that this notebook code runs a Monte Carlo simulation using the tickers data you imported and pure Python code; we are not using the built-in algorithms of Amazon SageMaker yet.

 ![Running an imported Jupyter notebook in Amazon SageMaker Studio](Images/sagemaker-studio-running-notebook.gif)

-Be sure that all the students were able to run this notebook and answer any questions before moving on.
+Ensure that all the students were able to run this notebook, and answer any questions before moving on.

 ---